aadishj23/TaskMate/frontend/README.md

-display, update and delete todo pending added connection to backend and database
+add category, target date, undo status add to do is working without refresh compleete and delete are working with refresh
+UI for edit is pending